oikz/AVC_Project/README.md

 *    Recommendations Go - no go for bigger project.

-# Meeting Times:
+## Meeting Times:
 Roughly every 2 days starting 4th June at 3PM then any time

+# Install

+## Windows (Can cause issues/not fully tested)
+* Method is not fully tested as working so may cause some issues that require troubleshooting (i.e. may require adding MinGW to system PATH)
+* Download SFML
+* Install MinGW compiler that matches SFML (i.e. Download 64-bit 7.3.0 MinGW for 64-bit SFML)
+* Relevant MinGW download links available on SFML download page
+* Clone repository/download repository as ZIP
+* Compile and build with makefiles with mingw32-make for AVC_server and AVC_robot
+* Run server.exe
+* Run robot.exe

+## Mac
+* Install Homebrew
+* Run ```Brew install sfml```
+* Clone repository/Download repository as ZIP
+* Compile and build both AVC_server and AVC_robot using provided makefiles with ```make```
+* Run server
+* Run robot

+## Linux
+* Download SFML and unzip
+* Clone Repository/Download repository as ZIP
+* Compile and build AVC_server and AVC_robot with provided makefiles
+* Run server
+* Run robot